What Can Airport Scanners See In Luggage – You Might Be Surprised

 What Daily Items Will Trigger A Security Search?

-If you’re asking, “What can airport scanners see in luggage,” please be aware there are many different things in your luggage that can trigger a security search.
+Please be aware there are many different things in your luggage that can trigger a security search.
 Some are shoes, books, toiletries, shampoo, soap, hair care products, lotion, perfumes, and foodstuffs.
 These items all tend to have similar densities to explosives.

 Items That May Trigger Scanners